Kylie Jenner Reportedly Still In Love With Tyga, What Does This Mean For Travis Scott?

 A post shared by Kylie (@kyliejenner) on

 Kylie Jenner recently made headlines when she Snap Chatted a photo of herself with toned down makeup and her natural hair.
-It could be that Kylie was taking a break from the glamourous look she’s been rocking, but reports suggest that she’s toning down her look for Travis Scott.
+It could be that Kylie was taking a break from the glamorous look she’s been rocking, but reports suggest that she’s toning down her look for Travis Scott.

 “Travis LOVES Kylie without make-up and wigs,” a source previously told the publication.